cityofaustin/atd-prefect/docs/01-basics.md

 $ export PREFECT__CLOUD__API_KEY="<YOUR-KEY>"
 ```

-If you will be using agents, you may want to run this command:
+If you will be using agents, you may instead want to run this command:

 ```shell
 $ prefect auth login --key <YOUR-KEY>